medic/cht-core/docs/install/index.md

 ## Install CouchDB

-Kujua requires **CouchDB version 1.2 or higher**.
-We are currently using the Couchbase Single Server binaries.
-Couchbase provides CouchDB packages that are easy to install on Windows, Linux or Mac OSX.
+Kujua requires **CouchDB version 1.2**.

 ### Step 1: Download

-* Choose the right file for your operating system on [Couchbase Single Server 2.0 Preview](https://medicmobile.s3.amazonaws.com/couchbase-single-server-2.0.0-dev-preview/index.html)
+* Choose the right package for your operating system on [CouchDB Site](https://couchdb.apache.org)
-* Launch or extract the package file and follow the instructions for your operating system to install Couchbase Single Server.
+* Launch or extract the package file and follow the instructions for your operating system to install CouchDB.

-*Note* this guide refers to *CouchDB* and *Couchbase Single Server* synonymously.

 ### Step 2: Create Admin User